Use Jenkins to watch the abiosoft/caddy-docker repository and build my image based on commits/merges to the

 First I had to get Jenkins up and running.
 I decided to deploy Jenkins as a docker container on my main docker system as it would make it easier to maintain via

 Using docker containers allows you to separate application dependency bloat from your host OS as each container contains all of the necessary services/packages for your desired application.
 It also gives you ‘finer’ control over application security.

 docker run --name=jenkins -p 8080:8080 -p 50000:50000 -v /var/run/docker.sock:/var/run/docker.sock -v jenkins:/var/jenkins_home/ -e TZ=America/New_York jenkins/jenkins

 After the image downloads and the container is running we can access the Jenkins UI via

 http://hostname:8080 and run through the setup process wizard.
-Once Jenkins is setup and configured, we need to install Docker into the Jenkins container so we can build images.
+Once Jenkins is setup and configured with what we want, we will need to install Docker into the Jenkins container so we can build docker images.
 To do this we need to enter the Jenkins container CLI.

 docker exec -it jenkins bin/bash

 apt-get update && \ apt-get -y install apt-transport-https \ ca-certificates \ curl \ gnupg2 \ software-properties-common && \ curl -fsSL https://download.docker.com/linux/$(. /etc/os-release; echo "$ID")/gpg > /tmp/dkey; apt-key add /tmp/dkey && \ add-apt-repository \ "deb [arch=amd64] https://download.docker.com/linux/$(. /etc/os-release; echo "$ID") \ $(lsb_release -cs) \ stable" && \ apt-get update && \ apt-get -y install docker-ce